joshbegley/nyt-latest/README.md

-**Indonesia Disbands Radical Islamic Group Over Charges of ‘Terrorism’**\
+**Indonesia Disbands Radical Islamic Group Over Charges of Violence**\
-`The government dissolved the Islamic Defenders Front over charges that its members committed acts of violence.
+`The government dissolved the Islamic Defenders Front over charges that its members committed terrorism.
 Its leader is already under arrest.`\
 https://nytimes.com/2020/12/30/world/asia/indonesia-islamic-defenders-front-banned.html?searchResultPosition=1

 **‘Let’s Talk About “Personal Responsibility”’: A Year of Tough Conversations in the Comments**\